 All INBDE items consist of a stem, which poses a problem, followed by a list of possible answers (response options).
 The stem of the examination item will either be a question or the start of a sentence which will be completed by each of the response options.
 Each item will have at least three and not more than five possible responses.
 All of the items on the examination are multiple choice, and only one of the responses is considered to be the correct, or best, option.
-Please find some examples of item formats below.
+Examples of INBDE item formats are provided below.